-The trouble with such civic mythology is that it is, ultimately, an inaccurate description of past practice, and thus a misleading indicator of the theory on which such practice rested.
-Our purpose in this paper is to describe just how mythological this particular civic myth is - indeed, to show that nearly every aspect of it is false: Preventive detention is not prohibited by U.S. law or especially frowned upon in tradition or practice.
+The trouble with such civic mythology is that it is, ultimately, an inaccurate description of past practice, and thus a misleading indicator of the theory on which such practice rested.4 Our purpose in this paper is to describe just how mythological this particular civic myth is - indeed, to show that nearly every aspect of it is false: Preventive detention is not prohibited by U.S. law or especially frowned upon in tradition or practice.
 The circumstances in which it arises are not isolated exceptions to a strong rule against it; rather, they are relatively frequent.
-The federal government and all 50 states together possess a wide range of statutory preventive detention regimes that are frequently used, many of which provoke little social or legal controversy.
+The federal government and all 50 states together possess a wide range of statutory preventive

-behavior"); Daphne Eviatar, Debate Intensifies Over Preventive Detention, WASH.
+2 See, e.g., Michael Louis Corrado, Sex Offenders, Unlawful Combatants, and Preventive Detention, 84 N.C.
+L. REV. 77, 77 (2005) (arguing it is more "consistent with our jurisprudence" to retain "threat of punishment," rather than "indefinite" preventive detention, "as a device for controlling behavior" with respect to persons who are able "to control [their] behavior"); Daphne Eviatar, Debate Intensifies Over Preventive Detention, WASH.
 INDEP., July 2, 2009, http://washingtonindependent.com/49457/left-leaning-lawyers-urge-caution-on-detention-policy (quoting New York University School of Law Professor David Golove, who argues that "[o]ne of the core features of liberal democracy is precisely that preventive detention is not allowed . . .
 The struggle for constitutional liberty is in many ways a struggle against preventive detention").